Batch compress images on Mac with folders, Finder, Raycast, monitoring, or Shortcuts. Compare setup, automation, Pro needs, and safe output options.

 Start with drag-and-drop for immediate needs, then set up folder monitoring for workflows you repeat daily.

 Ready to batch compress?
-Download Zipic — free for 25 images/day.
+Visit Zipic or download Zipic — free for 25 images/day.
+Every download includes a full 7-day Pro trial.
 Zipic Pro unlocks folder monitoring, unlimited compression, and full automation.

 Full documentation: Image Compression Basic.